Ice Or Snow Car Accident Claims – Can I Get Compensation?

 There are a number of steps you should take when making ice or snow car accident claims that can really help to strengthen your case, such as:

-- Third-party details – If there were other people involved, get their details such as name and phone number if you can, but certainly details such as make and colour of their car and the registration number.
+- Third-party details – If there were other people involved, get their details such as name and phone number if you can, but certain details such as make and colour of their car and the registration number.
 This is particularly important as they can be traced with just their car details.

 - Witnesses – Try to get as many details as you can of any bystanders and witnesses.
 Having a witness statement can really help your case.